What the Cybersecurity Media wants from Tech PRs

-So, our take on this is that partially formed, poorly thought out ideas are simply not going to get a look in.
+PRs would be wise to take heed.
+With this in mind, partially formed, poorly thought-out ideas are simply not going to get a look in.

 4. What are the most common mistakes people make when approaching you?

-Over the years, we have learnt that telephoning journalists to ask if they’ve received a press release is a waste of everyone’s time, but Tom’s experience surprised even us.
+Over the years, we have learnt that telephoning cybersecurity editors and journalists to ask if they’ve received a press release is a waste of everyone’s time, but Tom’s experience surprised even us.
 He told us that PRs phone him

 Being accurate is critical to the credibility of journalism.
-Journalists check their stories and expect PRs to be accurate in the information they share, so Tony’s confession is understandable: “We make mistakes, but we get really annoyed when PRs make the mistakes for us, then send us a correction, asking us to change something they previously sent.”
+Journalists check their stories and expect press releases to be accurate in the information they share, so this bugbear of Tony’s is understandable: “We make mistakes, but we get really annoyed when PRs make the mistakes for us, then send us a correction, asking us to change something they previously got wrong.”

-Dan’s ‘common mistake’ is more fundamental and perhaps less forgivable
+What Dan calls a ‘common mistake’ is more fundamental and perhaps less forgivable.

 This blog was first published on LinkedIn.